kushidesign/kushi-quickstart/README.md

 <br>

-## Kushi Setup Details
+## Manual Setup Details
-If you were to setup Kushi manually, starting with the base [shadow-cljs template](https://github.com/shadow-cljs/quickstart-browser), you would follow these 3 steps:
+If you were to setup kushi manually, starting with the base [shadow-cljs template](https://github.com/shadow-cljs/quickstart-browser), you would follow these 3 steps:

-#### 1) Add dependency & build hook in `shadow-cljs.edn`
+#### 1) Add dependency, build hooks, and build-options in `shadow-cljs.edn`
 ```Clojure
 ;; shadow-cljs configuration